suzyp0223/suzyp0223/README.md

 <div align="center">
 <h3>
-😄 Hi there I'm suzy looking for a job as a junior backend developer.
+😄 Hi there I'm suzy looking for a job as a backend / Frontend developer.
   <br>
   I’m currently learning things below
 </h3>